gml19991011-m/urban-route-learning/README.md

 src/route_learning.py

-The agent completes:

-200

-repeated route-choice trials.
+The agent completes 200 repeated route-choice trials.

-This version is useful for inspecting trial-by-trial dynamics, including:
+This version is useful for inspecting trial-by-trial dynamics, including route-choice probabilities, learned Q-values, prediction errors, and adaptation following environmental disruption.

-route-choice probabilities,

-learned Q-values,

-prediction errors,

-adaptation following environmental disruption.

-The single-agent results are intentionally retained because they make the internal learning process easy to inspect.
+The single-agent implementation is retained as an interpretable demonstration of the underlying trial-by-trial learning mechanism.

 Aggregate Simulation

-Because a single simulated trajectory can be strongly influenced by stochastic travel-time outcomes, the project also includes a population-level simulation:
+Because a single simulated trajectory can be strongly influenced by stochastic travel-time outcomes, the main analysis also includes a population-level simulation:

 src/aggregate_simulation.py

-The main aggregate analysis runs:
+The aggregate analysis runs:

-N=500
+N = 500

 independent simulated agents.